 Geriatric Arthritis Specialist in Redlands, CA

 Arthritis is very common as we age and affects a lot of elderly patients.
-Dr, Nassar, MD specializes in the evaluation and treatment of arthritis.
-For more information, call us or schedule an appointment online.
+Some symptoms of arthritis include stiffness and persistent pain in joints, swelling, tenderness, and bone-cracking sound.
+Dr. Mohamed Nassar M.D. specializes in the evaluation and treatment of arthritis.
+For more information, contact us or schedule an appointment online.
 We are conveniently located at 255 Terracina Blvd, Suite 105 Redlands, CA 92373.

 Table of Contents:

 While arthritis is very common among older adults, it’s not a normal part of aging.
 Arthritis impacts about 54 million adults, and that number is expected to grow to 78 million by 2040.